DeRhode/alx-pre_course/0x01-git/README.md

-readme in the 0x01-git directory
+updated readme in the 0x01-git directory